 An improperly loaded truck

 Lack of experience or proper training for road situations

 Negligence of other vehicles involved in the truck accident

 But, even determining the cause of the truck accident isn’t enough.
 Trucking accidents are very complex.
 While the truck driver might have been technically at fault, there are situations where there are other parties also at fault for the truck accident.
 For example, the trucking company could be found liable for not maintaining their trucks or requiring truckers to adhere to impossible schedules.

 To plan a successful lawsuit against a negligent trucking company or driver, you need a skilled personal injury lawyer with years of experience handling these types of cases.
 We know the state and federal regulations regarding truckers.
 We also have extensive knowledge of the laws and if a trucking company or driver has violated them, we will use that violation to help win your personal injury case.

 It is likely you will have other expenses that need to be covered after a truck accident.
 Whether it involves medical bills (short and long-term), loss of income while recovering, property damages, etc.

 The information on this website is for general information purposes only.
-Nothing on this should be taken as legal advice for any individual case or situation.
-This information on this website is not intended to create, and receipt or viewing of this information does not constitute, an attorney-client relationship.
+No information should be taken as legal advice for any individual case or situation.
+Viewing this website or submitting information does not constitute, an attorney-client relationship.